 Glasgow Primary Schools 'Day of Dance'

 The Primary Schools 'Day of Dance' is a one day event for Scottish Country Dancing held each year in mid-March, the next event is March 2020.
 This is organised jointly by staff from the Glasgow Education PE Department together with a team from RSCDS Glasgow Branch.

 Some Primary schools in Glasgow have a Scottish Country Dancing activity as part of the Expressive Arts curriculum.
 This Day of Dance gives the children an opportunity to display their skills.
 Schools which decide to take part are given a resource pack which includes a DVD of the dances see video on our Facebook page.
 The children usually learn about 6 dances.
 RSCDS teachers may be able to visit and help teachers with the dances, if requested.
 There are a number of ways schools may take part in this event – please get in touch if you are interested.

-On Wednesday 22th March 2017 the Bellahouston Sports Hall was once again filled with almost 500 excited youngsters from over 20 Glasgow Primary Schools.
+On Wednesday 13th March 2019 the Bellahouston Sports Hall was once again filled with almost 500 excited youngsters from over 20 Glasgow Primary Schools.
 There was a buzz of energy and enthusiasm for the dancing, especially the Flying Scotsman Jig and the Dashing White Sergeant.
 We had Walter Provan as our experienced MC and excellent music from John Carmichael and his band.
 What a super day to watch the children from the various schools.

-Thank you to all Branch members and Glasgow Education staff who helped make this event happen – for the 12th time!
+Thank you to all Branch members and Glasgow Education staff who helped make this event happen.

 Let’s hope that amongst these children are some of our future dancers.

 The dances performed by school groups were aligned with these for the Glasgow Primary Schools Festival in a bid encourage participation in both festivals.
-However schools still seem to be choosing to participate in one festival or the other.
+However some schools still seem to participate in one festival or the other.

 Each year a new syllabus is published - highlighting the options for the year.
 Do get in touch if you are interested.